 Certain experts may be necessary to help prove that the defendant was responsible for the incident which caused the person’s death.
 There are numerous examples of different types of experts who may help prove the defendant’s liability or negligence.
 Usually, the person's field of expertise will depend on the circumstances that lead to the accident that caused death.
 Examples of liability experts may include those in the fields of accident reconstruction, engineering, biomechanical engineering, medicine, physics, or metallurgy.

-Take the case of an automobile accident which caused another person’s death.
+Take the case of a motor vehicle accident which caused another person’s death.
 If there is a dispute about who caused the accident, the wrongful death attorney may wish to hire an accident reconstruction expert to review the facts and circumstances of the collision and then offer an opinion about exactly how the accident occurred.
 This expert will usually want to visit the scene of the accident, take measurements and photographs, and collect any other evidence to help determine how the accident happened.

 Sometimes, an expert witness is legally necessary to establish liability or negligence in the wrongful death case.
 This is true for medical malpractice cases.
 Washington law requires that a medical expert is necessary to prove that the deceased’s physician violated the standard of care in some fashion, which in turn led to that patient’s death.